kosmojs/kosmojs/docs/about.md

 **Start building with better structure:**

-Run `npx kosmojs` and experience how much clearer full-stack development becomes when separation of concerns is the default, not something you have to enforce yourself.
+Try `KosmoJS` and experience how much clearer full-stack development becomes when separation of concerns is the default, not something you have to enforce yourself.

 <div class="text-center">